barimale/jigsaw-puzzle-solver/README.md

 Besides that the solver is fully functional, having two groups of algorithms: tree search based with customizations and genetic based with customizations.

-There is a generic game set implemented and the one reflected real game bought in Poland(please see PolishBigBoard).
+There is a generic game set implemented and the one reflected real game bought in Poland(please see IQ xoxo).

 To have the Genius games implemented please use the isEnabled flag already added to the Board class.